Tearran/ITW_TCG/README.md

 Mechanically, every Energy Card functions identically.

-The illustration, common name, and educational facts identify one example of an ecological resource but do not change the card's gameplay unless a card ability explicitly states otherwise.
+The illustration, common name, and educational facts identify one example of an ecological resource but do not change the card's gameplay unless a card effect explicitly states otherwise.

 Examples include: